OpenWater Group

 Confidentiality expectations:

 What is shared in OpenWater stays in OpenWater.
-Do not disclose, repeat, or share any non-public information you learn through the Platform, Events, or programs, unless the person who shared it gives you explicit permission.
+Do not disclose, repeat, or share any non-public information you learn through the Platform, Beacon, events, or programs, unless the person who shared it gives you explicit permission.

 This includes business strategies, career situations, financial details, proprietary ideas, job search information, personal challenges, and any other information shared in a confidential or private setting.